Introduction

 Configuration

-In SPLIT PHP there is a small bunch of settings, which are static information, that are available in the entire system and they're used to do many different things.
+In SPLIT PHP there are several options and settings, which are static information, that are available in the entire system and they're used to do many different things.

-In the root directory ("/") of your project you will find a file named example.config.ini.
+Then it will appear a file named .env.
 In this file you can set up your application to do stuff like establish connection to a specific database, define what to show as the first page of your system and so on.
 In summary: it is used to configure the app.

 The Available Options